seba--/i3QL/readme.txt

 		11. Print the result relation
 			> result.foreach(println)

 		The result relation has been updated.
-The result relation has the pair (0,3) and thus the whole sentence is valid.
+The result relation contains the pair (0,3) and thus the whole sentence is valid.

 	-- 6.3 Incremental update --
 		12. Update the first element from green to yellow